 Information Literacy Instruction

 Students learn best when teachers and librarians collaborate.
-The TNCC Reference librarians can tailor an instruction session to fit your class’ needs.
+The TNCC Reference librarians can tailor an information literacy instruction session to fit your students' needs.

 - Using the library catalog